You are here: Biology CRO for Drug Discovery » Peptide Services » Peptide Library Design Tools » Positional Scanning Library

-In particular, positional scanning library has been used to identify T-cell epitopes from complex mixtures of proteins.
-In addition, this type of library can also be used to locate substrates with interdependent subsite with only minimum synthesis and screening.
+In particular, positional scanning libraries have been used to identify T-cell epitopes from complex mixtures of proteins.
+In addition, this type of library can also be used to locate substrates with interdependent subsites with only minimum synthesis and screening.

 Overlapping Peptide